xmmedia/starter_wordpress/README.md

 13. Delete or update `README.md` and `LICENSE`
 14. Add the Postmark API key
 15. Create new favicons: [realfavicongenerator.net](https://realfavicongenerator.net)
+16. Consider the following WordPress settings:
+    - Setting the homepage: create the page and then select the home page under Settings > Reading
+    - Dev: Settings > Reading "Discourage search engines from indexing this site" (for Dev)

 ## System Requirements